 Range and abundance

-The Bilby suffered a sudden and widespread population crash in the early 20th Century.
 The species is continuing to decline and is now confined to the driest and least fertile parts of its former distribution.

 A quote by Hedley Finlayson describes the Bilby as taking “a number of structural peculiarities to grotesque lengths yet manages to reconcile them all in a surprisingly harmonious and even beautiful whole”.
 This is quite apt for the bilby: it’s long rabbit-like ears, pointed snout, long hind feet and bicoloured tail create a jumbled mess of charm.